Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 The AlwaysOn project is using a GitHub-based repository for version control of code artifacts and manifest files.
 The project leverages Azure DevOps Pipelines for build and deployment (CI/CD) pipelines.

-> Instead of GitHub the also other Git-based repositories can be used, such as *Azure DevOps Repos*.
+> Instead of GitHub also other Git-based repositories can be used, such as *Azure DevOps Repos*.

 All relevant code artifacts and manifest files are stored in the GitHub repository and can easily be forked into your own account or organization.